 Not all operating systems implement the same semantics for /dev/random.
 Linux was the first operating system to implement a pseudo random random number generator in this way.

-When read the /dev/random device will only return random bytes within the estimated number of bits of noise in the entropy pool.
-When the entropy pool is empty the reads from /dev/random will be blocked until additional environmental noise is gathered.
+When read, the /dev/random device will return random bytes within the estimated number of bits of noise in the entropy pool.
+If the entropy pool is empty the reads from /dev/random will be blocked until additional environmental noise is gathered.
 This means that any program that needs randomness will stop working till /dev/random fills again.
 If your web server running SSL stops serving data due to lack of entropy your customers will not be happy. /dev/random should be suitable for uses that need reasonably good quality randomness such as one-time pad or low security key generation.

 Unlike /dev/random, /dev/urandom device will return as many bytes as are requested.
 As a result, if there is not sufficient entropy in the entropy pool, the returned values are theoretically vulnerable to a cryptographic attack on the algorithms used by the driver.
 Knowledge of how to do this is not available in the current non-classified literature, but it is theoretically possible that such an attack may exist.
 If this is a concern in your application, always use /dev/random instead.